VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 ### mTextPiece

-you can use it to display an text.
+You can use it to display an text.

 ### mShapeBoxPiece

-you can use it to display some simple shape.
+You can use it to display some simple shape.

 ### mRadioPiece

-an Radio piece.
+An Radio piece.

 ### m3DButtonPiece

-an 3D button style piece.
+An 3D button style piece.

 ### mPanelPiece